IBM/kafka-connect-loosehangerjeans-source/README.md

     # how long after a return request should the product review happen (in milliseconds)
     productreviews.delay.ms.min: 300000   # 5 minutes
     productreviews.delay.ms.max: 3600000  # 1 hour

     #
-    # abandoned orders
-    #
-    # these events are intended to represent orders that were abandoned before checkout.
-    #
-    # number of products to include in an abandoned order: between 1 and 5 (inclusive)
-    abandonedorders.products.min: 1
-    abandonedorders.products.max: 5
-    # number of emails for the customer who abandoned the order: between 1 and 2 (inclusive)
-    abandonedorders.customer.emails.min: 1
-    abandonedorders.customer.emails.max: 2

-    #
     # locations that are referred to in generated events